Koredotcom/docs/docs/xo/automation/testing/regression-testing/conversation-testing/create-a-test-suite.md

 3. If you click **Continue in Background**, you can see the status in the top right corner of the landing page by clicking the **Draft** icon.
 <img src="../images/ct-create-test-suite-draft.png" alt="Continue in Background" title="Continue in Background" style="border: 1px solid gray;"/>

-!!! note
-        "On-Connect" is the message you receive as soon as you open the chat window, even before you enter any message.
+**Note:** "On-Connect" is the message you receive as soon as you open the chat window, even before you enter any message.
 The option is displayed for VAs with an On-Connect message.
 If you skip it, the On-connect message does not get added as a test case.
 If you click Proceed, then the On-connect message is created as a separate test case.

 4. The Chat window is displayed.
 The chat transcript is recorded and the recording status is displayed at the top.
 You can click **Stop** to stop the recording.
 <img src="../images/ct-create-test-suite-validate-ts.png" alt="Validate Test Suite" title="Validate Test Suite" style="border: 1px solid gray;"/>

-!!! note
-        If there is an error while recording due to any limitation set on the platform, it is displayed on the page.
+**Note:** If there is an error while recording due to any limitation set on the platform, it is displayed on the page.

 #### Capture Test Suite Metadata